hardrock100/hardrock100.github.io/docs/runners_manual_2021/rules.md

 11. Runners are not allowed to take a ride in a vehicle where it advances their progress or compensates for runner error.
 Runners may, after checking into an aid station, rest and get warm in a stationary vehicle.
 12. Runners that drop must inform the nearest Aid Station Captain and have them cut off your ID bracelet.

 Notable rule violations will be taken up by the [Run Director](mailto:dale@hardrock100.com) and a tribunal of run staff.
-Penalties may include disqualification and/or banning from future Hardrocks.
+Penalties may include time penalties, disqualification and/or banning from future Hardrocks.
 The Run Director has final discretion on all penalties and questions that arise.